gillianbc/spring-unittesting-dataservice/README.md

 @Autowired
 @Qualifier("mach")

-i.e. have a look in the application context and find the bean called "mach" that implements the DataModelService
+i.e. tells spring to have a look in the application context and use the bean called "mach" that implements the DataModelService

 ## CalculateServiceTest